Raghul-18/OpsGuard-AI/README.md

 | **Google Sheets** | This is how Indian D2C teams actually manage cost prices, packaging weights, and courier rates — no SQL, no ERP, just a shared Sheet.
 Ignoring it means the system cannot answer any question that requires margin.
 It is also the connector that builds trust with non-technical founders because it requires zero migration. |
 | **Shiprocket (mock for v0)** | Fulfilment-shaped data: actual charged weights, couriers, pincodes, and INR costs.
 The mock is built to Shiprocket's real response shape so it can be replaced with a real connector with zero changes to the agent or chat layer.
 The mock is honest about being a mock — see Eval. |

 **Why not Razorpay, Amazon, or WooCommerce first?** Shopify + Sheets + Shiprocket is the exact data triangle that answers the most valuable cross-tool question for an Indian D2C brand: "Is this SKU profitable after actual shipping cost?"
 That question cannot be answered without all three.
-Razorpay adds settlement reconciliation — the right next layer, listed in Section 9.
+Razorpay adds settlement reconciliation which is the right next layer, listed in Section 9.

 ---